Text and photo by Steve Cochrane

 Who knew porcupines climbed trees?
 This is the normal response when I take clients to view and photograph porcupines.

-Continue reading What’s Up in that Tree?Text and photo by Steve Cochrane
+Continue reading What’s Up in that Tree?Los Alamos or Bust!

-Continue reading Los Alamos or Bust!By David Staat
+Continue reading Los Alamos or Bust!So You Want to Self-Publish?

 One of the highlights of this year’s RMOWP conference was a self-publishing panel discussion.
 Self-publishing a book is a multifaceted endeavor where success comes in many forms.
 This subject was explored by a panel of experienced self-publishers.
 As moderator, I was asked to provide a summary of their discussion.
 The panelists were Ron Belak, John Hanou, Peter Kummerfeldt, and Virginia Staat.